BloodDragon2580/FastMythPort/README.md

 You just open your dungeon browser and go to the Myth+ overview.
 There you click on the dungeon you want to go to and that's about it.
 You can see more in the pictures.

+Of course you have to have played the dungeon at
++20 InTime beforehand to get the port there.